S.A.T

 Sky desert, Hebei, China, May 2017.

-The visitors are invited to connect to a local wifi network with their phone, which automatically displays a reinterpretation of 3 messages sent to outer space in the 70's: the Pioneer plate (Pioneer space probes, 1972 and 1973), the interstellar radio message sent from the Arecibo radio telescope (1974) and the LAGEOS plate (LAGEOS space probe, 1976).
+Visitors are invited to connect their phones to a local Wi-Fi network, which unveils a reinterpretation of three significant messages transmitted into outer space during the 1970s.
+These include the Pioneer plate (Pioneer space probes, 1972 and 1973), the interstellar radio message sent from the Arecibo radio telescope (1974), and the LAGEOS plate (LAGEOS space probe, 1976).
+As visitors connect, their phone's IP address briefly appears on the installation, visible from high above, before transforming into a captivating light sequence that visualizes the data exchange between the local server and their phone, presenting the animated messages.